XimenaPTM/XimenaPTM/README.md

  🤗 &nbsp; I am a data analyst, motivated to learn and give my best.

- 🔭 &nbsp; I have just finished a Data Analyst bootcamp and I am ready to put all the knowledge I have acquired into practice.
+ 🔭 &nbsp; I am a Data Analyst, ready to put all the knowledge I have acquired into practice.

  🎓 &nbsp; I studyed Sociology, a master degree in Antropology and a master degree in Education.